schoenemeyer/WRF-Azure/README.md

 Prerequisite: Azure Subscription
 1. Open a [Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) session from the Azure Portal, or open a Linux session with Azure CLI v2.0, jq and zip packages installed.
 Here is the link how to install az cli on your workstation https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
+2. Create a Storage Account in Azure from the Portal https://ms.portal.azure.com/
 2. Clone the repository, `git clone https://github.com/az-cat/HPC-azbatch.git`
 3. Grant execute access to scripts `chmod +x *.sh`
 4. Run the [Linpack](./linpack/README.md) sample